My Lord, expand for me my chest [with assurance] And ease for me my task And untie the knot from my tongue That they may understand my speech. Ameen

 Say: Shall We inform you of the greatest losers in (their) deeds?
 It will be those who labor a great deal in this life but without guidance, yet think that they are doing a great many good deeds.

-May Allah not make us one of those people Ameen.
+May Allah does not make us one of those people Ameen.
 That is the reason I ask and tell everyone to check the deeds you are doing no matter how small whether they are good deed or not, are they according to the teachings of Prophet or according to teachings of some Maulvi or Alim or is it just your customs.

 Abu Hurayra said, "A believer is the mirror of his brother.
 When he sees a fault in it, he should correct it."